hahalml/dataminer/README.md

 Most configuration are hard coded at the moment.

-Anyone may use any piece of my code for any purpose.
+Licence: Anyone may use any of my code for any purpose.